6.3 Preventing early leaving from education and training (ELET)

 Counselling and career guidance

-ALMA (Aim, Learn, Master, Achieve) is an initiative of the European Union, which concerns the empowerment of the most vulnerable young people aged 18-30 who do not participate in education, employment or training (NEET).
-For Greece, the ALMA initiative, as mentioned in the Strategic Plan for Vocational Education, Training, Lifelong Learning and Youth 2022-2024, can have pilot use for youth employment, social inclusion or social innovation.
+An important initiative of the European Union that links non-formal learning with access to quality employment is ALMA (Aim, Learn, Master, Achieve).
+It is addressed to young people aged 18–29 who are not in education, employment, or training (NEETs).
+The aim of the initiative is to empower the most vulnerable young people through personalized support, skills development, and the acquisition of work experience—often also through transnational mobility—in order to strengthen their social inclusion and access to quality employment.
+For Greece, the ALMA initiative, as mentioned in the Strategic Plan for Vocational Education, Training, Lifelong Learning and Youth 2022-2024, can have pilot use for youth support, social inclusion or social innovation.
 It can be connected either with the graduates of the Schools of Second Chance, or the graduates of EPAL (Vocational Secondary schools).

-In the context of non-formal learning, service providers are:
+In the context of non-formal learning, main service providers are:

-• Lifelong Learning Center (LLC), (public or private law), which provides continuing vocational training, general adult education, vocational guidance and lifelong counseling.
+• Lifelong Learning Centers (K.D.V.M.), of public or private law, as defined in Chapter Θ of Law 4763/2020, which provide continuing vocational training, general adult education, career guidance, and lifelong counseling.

-• College, which provides non-formal education to graduates of formal non-compulsory Secondary education.
+• Colleges, which provide non-formal education programs to graduates of formal non-compulsory secondary education.

 Cross-sector coordination and monitoring of ELET interventions